BeyondRemarkable/LinC/README.md

-# LinC
+# KnowN
-Connect customers and mentors together

-1. Add Hyphenate SDK to implement IM functionalities
+Connect customers and mentors together.
+Mentors can provide their online lectures through videos and customers are able to watch them in the app.